• Skip to primary navigation

 Vietnam itinerary: 3 weeks

 With this 3 weeks Vietnam itinerary, you get to experience very different sides of Vietnam.
-You’ll explore several interesting cities, spend a night in Halong Bay and get to relax on tropical Phu Quoc.
+You'll explore several interesting cities, spend a night in Halong Bay, and get to relax in tropical Phu Quoc.

 For this 3 week Vietnam itinerary, I suggest the following route: